Totoual/oef-sdk-python/docs/source/user/introduction.rst

-The ``content`` field is where the actual message content is stored and from where it will be accecced when received on the other end.
+The ``content`` field is where the actual message content is stored and from where it will be accessed when received by the other participant in the conversation.

-The message content representation and communication protocol are completely free to negociate and agree upon by participating agents, at the start of the conversation for example.
+Agents are free to negotiate and agree upon a communication protocol and message content representation at the start of a conversation.
 Nonetheless, Fetch Agent layer offers a default for both, available for agents to use at will.

-For message content representation, it offers a ``Data`` type that can be serialized to ``bytes`` and stored in the ``content`` field of an ``OutMessage``, and repectively on the other side can be read from the ``content`` field of an ``InMessage`` and deserialized to a ``Data`` object.
+Regarding message content representation, there is a default ``Data`` type that can be serialized to ``bytes`` and stored in the ``content`` field of an ``OutMessage``, and respectively on the other side can be read from the ``content`` field of an ``InMessage`` and deserialized to a ``Data`` object.

 .. code-block:: proto